sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 | yes         | yes          | no         |
 +-------------+--------------+------------+

-The ``BackupGlobals`` attribute can be used to specify that global and super-global variables should be backed up before a test and then restored after the test has been run.
+The ``BackupGlobals(bool $enabled)`` attribute can be used to specify whether global and super-global variables should be backed up before a test and then restored after the test has been run.

 .. _appendixes.attributes.ExcludeGlobalVariableFromBackup: